oVirt/ovirt-site/source/feature/networklinking.html.md

 ### Summary

 The network wiring feature is an enhancment for the VM Network Interface management.
-It supports the following actions without unlugging the Vnic, maintaing the address of the Vnic:
+It supports the following actions without unlugging the Vnic, maintaining the address of the Vnic:

     * Dynamicly changing the network of a running VM (without unplugging the Vnic)
     * Disconnecting a network of a VM without unplugging the Vnic